 One of the most important things you can do is define your values and brand promise.
-To stand out from your competition and make a real impact, develop core values, and uphold them in everything you do.
+To stand out from your competition and make a real impact, develop core values and uphold them in everything you do.

-Then, create visual elements – your color palette, logo, brand typography – to communicate your brand to your customers.
+Then, create visual elements – your color palette, logo, and brand typography – to communicate your brand to your customers.

-Many dropship suppliers use plain external packaging to hide the fact that your products come from a third-party.
+Many dropship suppliers use plain external packaging to hide the fact that your products come from a third party.
 However, some may allow you to use custom packaging to extend your brand identity to another customer touchpoint.
 It’s finding out if this is an option for the future.